GerHobbelt/machina.js/README.md

 # machina.js - v0.3.4
-**Be sure to read the release notes for v0.3.0-v0.3.2 at the bottom of this page.
-These releases involve a couple of breaking API changes.**

 ## What is it?

 Machina.js is a JavaScript framework for highly customizable finite state machines (FSMs).
 Many of the ideas for machina have been loosely inspired by the Erlang/OTP FSM behaviors.

+## Warning

+**Be sure to read the release notes for v0.3.0-v0.3.2 at the bottom of this page.
+These releases involve a couple of breaking API changes.**

 ## Why would I use it?

 * Finite state machines offer a way to structure web client code in a very organized manner, and can make it much simpler to extend behavior for all or only key edge cases.
 	* For example - instead of nested callbacks/deferreds, use an FSM to act as an "event aggregator" that is aware of when state needs to transition in the app once a set of conditions has been satisfied.
 	* FSMs *can* work well for concerns like: